 So whilst Brown’s enthusiasm can’t be faulted, can his intervention actually help?
 One of the key parts of his strategy will be in putting forwards a ‘positive’ case for remaining in the EU.
 This could prove particularly powerful in reaching out to a core of Labour voters who will have been switched off by the warnings against Brexit issued by the Government.
 He’ll also talk about an EU ‘solidarity’ fund for areas overwhelmed by migrants, which, at least partly, is addressing one of the key factors which could swing this debate: migration.

-Brown won't be alone this week in trying to convince Labour voters of the importance of staying in: Jeremy Corbyn, Hillary Benn, Tom Watson and Harriet Harman are all hitting the campaign trail as well.
-Whilst Ed and David Miliband will also be trying to target voters with local newspaper articles in key Labour areas.
+Brown won’t be alone this week in trying to convince Labour voters of the importance of staying in: Jeremy Corbyn, Hillary Benn, Tom Watson and Harriet Harman are all hitting the campaign trail as well.